noahehall/theBookOfNoah/_javascript.md

     - pixel to screen pipeline: JS > style > composite
     - The caveat for the use of transforms and opacity is that the element on which you change these properties should be on its own compositor layer.
   6. investigate implementing the *FLIP Principle* for those animations violating item 5 above
+  7. avoid CSS imports: The CSS import (@import) directive enables one stylesheet to import rules from another stylesheet file.
+However, avoid these directives because they introduce additional roundtrips into the critical path: the imported CSS resources are discovered only after the CSS stylesheet with the @import rule itself is received and parsed.
+  8. inline render blocking css: For best performance, you may want to consider inlining the critical CSS directly into the HTML document.
+This eliminates additional roundtrips in the critical path and if done correctly can deliver a "one roundtrip" critical path length where only the HTML is a blocking resource.
+  9. avoid large/complex layouts and layout thrashing
+    - avoid triggering layout/reflow wherever possible
+      1. avoid changes to geometric properties (e.g. width, height, top, etc)
+    - assess layout model performance: flexbox > older flexbox/float-based layout models
+    - avoid forced synchronous layouts and layout thrashing by reading style values before making style changes
+    - reduce paitn areas through layer promotino and orchestration of animations
+    - use chrome devtools paint profiler to asses paint complexity and cost; reduce where you can
+  10. use devtools to identify paint bottlenecks: rendering > show paint rectangles
+    - chrome will flash teh screen green whenever painting happens
+    - if you see the whole screen flash green, or areas of the screen that you think shouldnt be painted, you should dig alittle further
+    - you can also use the *paint profiler* to get more in-depth information
+  11. promote elements that move/fade to a new layer
+    - reduces the impact and complexity of repainting those elements
+    - be careful, as each layer requires both memory and management
+      - use DevTools to confirm that doing so has given you a performance benefit.
+Don't promote elements without profiling.
+      - On High DPI screens elements that are fixed position are automatically promoted to their own compositor layer.
+This is not the case on low DPI devices because the promotion changes text rendering from subpixel to grayscale, and layer promotion needs to be done manually.
+        + only promote to new layer on **low-dpi** devices
+      ```
+        // chrome, opera, firefox
+          .moving-element {
+            will-change: transform;
+          }
+        // safari, mobile safari
+          .moving-element {
+            transform: translateZ(0);
+          }
+      ```
+  15. simplify paint complexity: changing any property apart from transforms/opacity always trigger paint
+    - anything that involves blur (e.g. shadow) costs more than other painting resources
+    - paint is often the longest-running of all tasks in the pipeline, and one to avoid if at all possible.
+    - Ask yourself if it’s possible to use a cheaper set of styles or alternative means to get to your end result.
+    - Where you can you always want to avoid paint during animations in particular,
 ##### javascript optimizations
   1. minimize, mangle, and remove dead code
   2. make your JavaScript async and eliminate any unnecessary JavaScript from the critical rendering path.